MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 -   `<Name>` - specifies a name to assign the the connection.
 You use this name to identify and manage the connection.
 -   `<Connection>` - specifies the connection string, or data source name (DSN), to the database that contains the external table.
 The connection string specifies information about the external databse, like the database server (and instance), the database name, and the login credentials.

-The following sections are REGISTERTABLECONNECTION function calls for some typical connection strings.
-The brackets `<>` indicate information that you substitute with information specific to your enviromnent.
+The following sections include REGISTERTABLECONNECTION function calls for some typical connection strings.
+The brackets `<>` indicate information that you substitute with values specific to your enviromnent.

 **SQL Server database with SQL authentication**